 - Modification of project objectives and results as well as the overall project approach;

-- Modification of outputs;
+- Modification or deletion of outputs;

 - Deletion of activities;